maltaweel/StreetAnalysis/README.txt

 <b>Libraries Used</b>

-Python 3.6+ was used in development of this plugin.
+Python 3.6+ was used in development of this tool.
 The following are the python libraries used and should be installed:

 networkx==2.4
 pysal==2.0.0